Saud of Saudi Arabia: Early life and education

 Prince Saud's full siblings were Prince Turki, Prince Khalid, Prince Abdullah and Princess Mounira.
 Of them Khalid and Abdullah died young.
 Their mother was Abdulaziz's second wife, Wadha bint Muhammad Al Orair, who was from the Bani Khalid tribe.

-From the age of five, he studied Sharia and the Quran under Sheikh Abdul Rahman Al-Mufaireej.
+From the age of five, Prince Saud studied Sharia and the Quran under Sheikh Abdul Rahman Al-Mufaireej.
 He also learned archery and horse-riding amongst other things under the supervision of his father, as well as tribal lineages, and how to conduct peace agreements, and the art of wars, politics, diplomacy, and administration in the traditional Arabian ways.
+His formal tutors were his father's advisors, Abdullah Al Damluji and Hafiz Wahba.